Fourcast/GKE-rbac/README.md

 # GKE-rbac
-This repo accomanies the blogpost on Google Kubernetes RBAC on p[URL].
+This repo accomanies the blogpost on Google Kubernetes RBAC on [URL].

 ### gcloud-setup.sh
 Script automating the full workflow.
 Variables need to be replaced before running (Google Group, GCP Project..).
 Code is enriched with comments for more details.